bboykk1234/naluri-solar-system/README.md

 Limitations:
 - The result from the calculation, max decimal places is 13.

 Algorithm that use to calculate PI:
 - Nilakantha infinite series

+Explanation:
+The server use cron to increase the Pi accuracy every minute.

 Prerequisites
 - Docker